renebarto/baremetal/doc/tutorials/09-mailbox.md

 Before we can work on the other serial console(s), such as UART0 on Raspberry Pi 3 and UART0, 2, 3, 4, 5 on Raspberry Pi 4, we need to use the Raspberry Pi mailbox.

 The mailbox is a mechanism to communicate between the ARM cores and the GPU.
 As you can read in [System startup](../system-startup.md), the GPU is the first part that becomes active after power on.
 It runs the firmware, has detailed information on the system and can control some of the peripherals.
-And, of course, it can rendering to the screen.
+And, of course, it can render to the screen.

 In order to use the mailbox, we need to establish a common address between ARM and GPU to exchange information.
 This is done through a so-called Coherent page.
 We can decide the location of this page, but need to convert the address for the GPU such that it can find the page.

 A logical location for the coherent page is a bit after the last address used by our code.

 Let's first revisit the memory map and add the coherent page information.
-Then we will add a mamory manager, that for now will only hand out coherent memory pages, and after that we can start using the mailbox.
+Then we will add a memory manager, that for now will only hand out coherent memory pages, and after that we can start using the mailbox.
 We'll finalize by using the mailbox to retrieve board information, such as board type, serial number and memory size.

 ## Updating the memory map - Step 1 {#TUTORIAL_09_MAILBOX_UPDATING_THE_MEMORY_MAP___STEP_1}